 Turmeric when given internally can also contribute to treating cysts effectively.
 Mix a small amount of turmeric (less than a teaspoon) in your dog’s food daily to clear these skin eruptions.

 Among the wealth of benefits coconut oil offers, this one might be the least popular.
 The antimicrobial effects of virgin coconut oil can act as a great healing aid in the treatment of sebaceous cysts.
 It can help to combat infections caused by fungus, bacteria, and viruses.
-In fact, lauric acid, predominantly present in coconut oil is said to provide immune boosting benefits.
-So applying a small amount of coconut oil on the infected area of your dog can also help to deal with these skin problems effectively.
+In fact, lauric acid, predominantly present in coconut oil is said to provide immune-boosting benefits.
+Applying a small amount of coconut oil on the infected area can also help deal with these skin problems effectively.

 One of the best ways to treat and keep these lumps from forming is by ensuring that your pet is getting healthy foods.
 A healthy diet can go a long way in keeping your dog’s skin and coat in top condition.
 Feeding high quality protein foods that are good sources of omega-3s and omega-6s can help improve the skin and coat.
 These essential fatty acids are also found aplenty in fish oil and sunflower oil.
 You may mix 1 teaspoon of the oil into your dog’s meal.